 Qualities Needed for Maths Tutoring Jobs

-Math anxiety is a very real phenomenon that affects an estimated 2-6% of secondary school students in the UK.
+Math anxiety is a very real phenomenon that affects a quarter of students attending four-year colleges in the US.
 Such sufferers may grasp mathematical concepts but perhaps cannot apply them well due to the feelings of anxiety which are evoked when they encounter a maths problem.

 In the most extreme cases, the student who is so unsettled by the subject that they struggle to complete even the simplest calculations as the symptoms of panic set in.